andrew/ultimate-awesome/README.md

 - [AI-playground](https://github.com/jaejungscene/AI-playground) - A list of papers on every AI topic.
 And hand-craft implementation of data science, machine learning and deep learning.
 - [awesome-chatgpt-tools](https://github.com/jalajcodes/awesome-chatgpt-tools) - Repository listing all the awesome tools and services built using ChaGPT and other AI tools.
 - [myawesomeapp](https://github.com/jameshamann/myawesomeapp) - Test Repo for Medium Post.
-- [awesome-discord](https://github.com/japandotorg/awesome-discord) - A curated list of awesome things related to Discord.
 - [awesome-icons](https://github.com/jay-karia/awesome-icons) - 🖼️ A curated collection of icon libraries and resources.
 - [awesome-links](https://github.com/jbodah/awesome-links) - When you are just too awesome for subcategories.
 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.